 Frank didn’t respond.
 He felt that if he uttered a single word, the vibrations would shatter his body into a thousand pieces.
 Zhang went over to her handbag and pulled out Frank’s latest novel, still sitting inside from the signing.

 “Now, let’s see if any page numbers stand out,” she smiled playfully as she started flipping through Frank’s book, oblivious to his mood.

 “Just tell me the page numbers and I’ll look it up!”
 Frank tore the book from her so roughly it slipped through his own hands and flung across the room.

 Zhang was stunned.
 Frank had always been such a gentle and even-tempered man.

 Frank slumped himself onto the kitchen floor, his breath felt hot and sticky.
 His mind returned to the man in his headlights.
 He shook his head and the image scattered.
-Something caught his eye: his novel.
+Then, something caught his eye: his novel.
 Slumped open where it was strewn, grinning at him, a marker of his waning sanity.